WELCOME TO THE MARTIN RESEARCH GROUP

 Khamhbawihum Cenhrang

-Second Year Graduate Student
+5th year Graduate Student

-Kham's research involves collagen-based 3D scaffolds for microfluidic devices
+Kham's research involves collagen-based 3D scaffolds for microfluidic devices to create a more realistic blood brain barrier mimic.

 PI